-Add 1 to the strength of a fighter that is not itself being attacked, if its target is an enemy fighter that is attacking a bomber.
+Add 1 to the strength of a fighter that is not itself being attacked, if its target is an enemy fighter that is attacking a bomber. ? what must be strategic?

 4.8.6 Doubling Up

 In each round of air-to-air combat, each unaborted enemy air unit must be attacked once before any enemy unit can be attacked twice.
 Each unit must be attacked twice before any unit can be attacked three times, and so forth.